Positive writing always helps you communicate better with your readers.

 While curious is positive, nosy has a negative tone.

-All it takes to change from negative to positive writing is perhaps changing one word or editing out a negative verb.
+To shift from negative to positive writing, it’s often a simple matter of changing one word or editing out a negative verb.

-It’s such an easy edit to do, and it can make a much better impression on your reader.
+It’s an easy edit to do and can make a much better impression on your reader.

 Let’s take a look at some examples to help you change the tone of your writing.